keenanromain/HNJobLocations/README.md

 ## Idea
 I wanted to get back into writing Go, so I built an application that filters through *Ask HN: Who is Hiring?* threads for job postings based on a supplied location keyword.
-As of the time of writing, the results include the jobs posted in the previous month, the previous 12 months, or all time.
+As of the time of writing, the code supports jobs posted in the previous month, the previous 12 months, or all time.
+The full list of postings is not done yet however.
 This project was built with Go version 1.13 on MacOS.

 ## Example
 ![austin](https://user-images.githubusercontent.com/13093517/83374930-25f08700-a39b-11ea-8aac-288c03b997bd.gif)